setpasslock/scripts/README.md

 # scripts
 yeah. for bug, update, etc telegram: @setpassunlock .
-But don't ask usage questions.
-Read the code, this is the script.
+But don't ask questions like usage etc. read the code, these are scripts.